Mass-Zero constrained molecular dynamics for electrostatic interactions

 consistent with Equation~\ref{eq:CoulombEnergy}.
 Secondly, with this choice the Poisson equation can be cast as a minimization constraint on the potential, highlighting the analogy with previous MaZe applications.
 In fact, imposing the constraint:

-ensures, after trivial reorganization of the equation, that the auxiliary DoF satisfy Equation~\ref{eq:linearproblem}.
-From Equation~\ref{eq::MaZeLag}, the evolution equations for the physical DoF are
+ensures, after trivial reorganization of the equation, that the auxiliary \ac{dof} satisfy Equation~\ref{eq:linearproblem}.
+At this stage, we proceed again in complete analogy with standard \ac{maze}.
+The evolution equations for the physical \ac{dof} are

-while, for the auxiliary DoF we have
+while, for the auxiliary \ac{dof} we have

 In the equation above, the derivative of the potential in the first line is zero due to the constraint conditions.
 Using the explicit form of the derivative of the constraint and the symmetry of $\bm{M}$ leads to the expression in the second line.
-At this stage, following the MaZe approach, we consider the limit $\mu \rightarrow 0$ of the evolution equations.
+At this stage we consider the limit $\mu \rightarrow 0$ of the evolution equations.
 To preserve finite accelerations of the auxiliary variables, we impose that the Lagrange multipliers $\bm{\lambda}$ go to zero with the same velocity as $\mu$.
 For notational convenience, we set $\bm{\tilde{\lambda}}=\frac{h}{4\pi}\bm{\lambda}$, and define the (non-null) vector $\bm{\eta}=\lim_{\mu \rightarrow 0} \bm{\tilde{\lambda}}/\mu$.
 In this zero inertia limit, the evolution equations for the overall system are: